Philippines summons China envoy over water cannon attack in South China Sea

 “The Philippines protested the harassment, ramming, swarming, shadowing and blocking, dangerous manoeuvres, use of water cannons, and other aggressive actions of [the] China Coast Guard and Chinese maritime militia,” the ministry said in a statement.

-China blockaded and seized the Scarborough Shoal from the Philippines in 2012.
+China seized Scarborough Shoal from the Philippines in 2012 after a months-long standoff.

 The Philippines said the pressure in Tuesday’s water cannon incident was far more powerful than anything previously used, and that it tore or bent metal sections and equipment on the Philippine vessels.